 Q. How much practice should my child do?

 A. Practice of 3 - 4 times a week for around 15 - 30 minutes depending on their age is reasonable.
 Continuing to practice during the school holidays is also a good idea.
 Your child’s teacher will tell them or write down what needs to be accomplished during practice time at home.
 Ask your child to tell you what they are supposed to work on this week during their practice time, then you can encourage them to achieve it.
 Feel free to watch classes and/or talk to your child’s teacher.

 Q. Can I take private lessons as well?

-A. You can if you wish although when students are at different levels in a class as can occur when private lessons are being taken, this can make our tutor's jobs difficult.
-We will do our best to accommodate you but some understanding & flexibility may be required at your end.
+A. You can if you wish, although when students are at different levels in a class as can occur when private lessons are being taken, this can make our teachers' jobs difficult.
+We will do our best to accommodate you but some understanding and flexibility may be required at your end.

 Q. How does Belmont Music Centre offer tuition at the rates it does?